A Fitter’s Guide to Measuring a Garage Door

 - Make sure anything on the walls is not going to obstruct the garage door and its hinges (shelves, pipes, etc)

 - Make sure you’re not rushing.
-A standard up and over garage door can take around 2 hours to install (excluding measuring time)
+A standard up and over garage door can take around two hours to install (excluding measuring time)

-- Make sure you consider the security (if there is added security locks, consider how these are going to be installed)
+- Make sure you consider the security (if there are added security locks, consider how you will install these)